Categories

 Carry an eco-friendly reusable water bottle.

 There have been amazing innovations for convenient, eco-safe water bottles.
-The best ones are sunlight resistant, and there are even bottles that are self-filtering so you can pore in regular tap water the filtering system does its job as it passed through the lid and spouts.
+The best ones are sunlight resistant, and there are even bottles that are self-filtering so you can pore in regular tap water the filtering system does its job as it passes through the lid and spouts.

 Recycle all plastics.